MarymoorStudios/Core/Samples/README.md

 1. It extends the `CrossValue` data contract to take an additional property value (`CrossValue.Code`).
 2. It defines, implements, and exports a second Eventual Interface called `IExtraCross` with a new method `CallExtra`.
-3. It exports additional metadata about this second interface via the custom metdata item `ExtraCrossCapability`.
+3. It exports additional metadata about this second interface via the custom metdata item `ExtraCrossDescriptor`.

 The V2 client, like the V1 client, reads metadata from the service it connects to.
 When connected to a V1 server, the client ONLY does what the V1 client did (i.e. it calls `ICross.Call`), but in doing so it _also_ passes an evolved